 - Do you fund “indirect costs” which are applied to grants by my university/college?

 Generally, no. The Law Foundation of Ontario does not usually fund indirect costs applied by universities or colleges to recover administrative overhead for the project.

-- Can development officers contact the LFO to discuss potential or ongoing grant applications on behalf of researchers?
+- Can development officers contact the Foundation to discuss potential or ongoing grant applications on behalf of researchers?